 Mixing epoxy resin and hardener begins a chemical reaction that transforms the combined liquid ingredients to a solid.
 The time it takes for this transformation is the cure time.
 As it cures, the epoxy passes from the liquid state, through a gel state, before it reaches a solid state.

 Liquid—Open time: Also known as working time or wet lay-up time, is the portion of the cure time, after mixing, that the resin/hardener mixture remains a liquid and is workable and suitable for application.
 All assembly and clamping should take place during the open time to assure a dependable bond.

 Gel—Initial cure: The mixture passes into an initial cure phase (also called the green stage) when it begins to gel or “kick-off.”
-The epoxy is no longer workable and will progress from a tacky, gel consistency to the firmness of hard rubber, which you will be dent with your thumbnail.
+The epoxy is no longer workable and will progress from a tacky, gel consistency to the firmness of hard rubber, which you will be able to dent with your thumbnail.
 Because the mixture is only partially cured, a new application of epoxy will still chemically link with it, so the surface may still be bonded to or recoated without special preparation.
 However, this ability diminishes as the mixture approaches final cure.

 Solid—Final cure: the epoxy mixture has cured to a solid state and can be dry sanded and shaped.
 You should not be able to dent it with your thumbnail.
 At this point the epoxy has reached about 90 percent of its ultimate strength, so clamps can be removed.
 It will continue to cure over the next several days at room temperature.